Panzer Division Holstein

 Panzer-Division Holstein was an armoured division of the German army during World War 2.
-It was in formed February 1945 through the acquisition of the mobile parts of the 233 Reserve Panzer Division.
-It suffered heavy losses in Kolberg, Military District II, and the remnants were absorbed by the 18.
-Volksgrenadier division in March 1945.
+It was in formed on 10 February 1945 through the acquisition of the mobile parts of the 233 Reserve Panzer Division.
+It suffered heavy losses in the area southwest of Kolberg, and the remnants were absorbed by the 18th Panzergrenadier Division on 26 March 1945.